Spark-Liang/NoteBook/LOMA/280/ch12 - Health Insurance Prodiucts.md

 - classified by **benefit period** and classified by for individual or group
   - **short-term inidividual disability income coverage** : provide a maximum benefit period of one to five year.

-  - **long-term inidividual disability income coverage** : provide a maximum benefit period of more than five year.
+  - **long-term inidividual disability income coverage** : provide a maximum benefit period of more than five year and commonly extend to reach age 65.

   - **short-term group disability income coverage** : provide a maximum benefit period of up to one year.

-  - **long-term group disability income coverage** : provide a maximum benefit period of more than one year.
+  - **long-term group disability income coverage** : provide a maximum benefit period of more than one year and extend to normal retirement age or to age 70.

 **definition of total disability**